Shell Features

 fig: 42

-# \x27 represents single quote character in hexadecimal format
+# \x27 represents the single quote character in hexadecimal format

 $ echo $'@fruits = \x27apple and banana\x27'